Bystander Shot Six Times During Officer-Involved Shooting Left Homeless, Struggling to Recover while LAPD Treats Him as Suspect

 “Just be quiet, I’m saving your life,” 38-year-old Jermaine Welch says the sheriff’s deputy told him as he held Welch down on the ground.

-Welch had flagged the officer down after being shot six times while driving through an intersection on Broadway, just south of Manchester, a little after midnight on June 3.
+Welch had flagged the officer down after being shot six times while driving through the intersection of Broadway and 86th Pl., just south of Manchester, a little after midnight on June 3.
 Adrenaline had propelled him the two and a half miles south to Imperial and Figueroa, but he was bleeding badly and starting to feel like he was falling into a deep sleep.

 Now he was wondering if he should have just tried to keep powering his way through to the hospital.